LAB271/mcp-studies/spikes/INDEX.md

 This directory contains various experimental spikes and proof-of-concepts for exploring MCP (Model Context Protocol) functionality.

+## What is a Spike?

+A **spike** is a concept from [Extreme Programming (XP)](http://www.extremeprogramming.org/rules/spike.html) - a time-boxed research activity designed to explore and reduce uncertainty around technical problems or user stories.

+In the context of this project, spikes serve to:
+- 🔬 **Explore unknown technical territory** - Investigate MCP features, patterns, and capabilities
+- 📚 **Gather information** - Learn how different MCP components work together
+- ⚡ **Reduce risk** - Test assumptions and validate approaches before full implementation
+- 🧪 **Experiment safely** - Try new ideas without affecting main codebase
+- 📖 **Create reference material** - Build reusable examples and documentation

+Each spike is **scoped**, **time-boxed** and **focused** on answering specific questions about MCP development, such as "How do we implement clean logging?" or "What's the best way to structure tools and prompts?"

 ## Overview

 Each spike focuses on a specific aspect of MCP development, providing working examples, documentation, and tests that can be used as reference or starting points for further development.
+Unlike traditional prototypes, spikes are meant to be **exploratory** and **educational** - they may be thrown away once their knowledge goal is achieved, or evolved into production code.
+However, our approach is to remain keeping them part of the code base in a separate [spikes](../spikes) folder.

 ## Available Spikes